munificent/craftinginterpreters/book/scanning.md

 If you did think of regular expressions, your intuition is a deep one.
 The rules that determine how a particular language groups characters into lexemes are called its <span name="theory">**lexical grammar**</span>.
-In Lox, as in most programming languages, the rules of that grammar are simple enough to be classified a **[regular language][]**.
+In Lox, as in most programming languages, the rules of that grammar are simple enough for the language to be classified a **[regular language][]**.
 That's the same "regular" as in regular expressions.

 [regular language]: https://en.wikipedia.org/wiki/Regular_language